 |Commercial real estate loan||$25,000 to $5 million||Used to finance any income-producing property||Like a home real estate loan, these loans typically require a down payment; the loan is secured by the commercial property and borrowers make monthly or quarterly payments|

 |Equipment loan||$25,000 to $1 million||Can be used to fund repairs, purchases or replacement of any business equipment||Funded through a lump-sum payment; secured by the equipment and repaid in monthly payments|

 4. For secured loans, choose your collateral

 SBA loans usually have specific collateral requirements.
-Equipment loans and commercial real estate loans are usually backed by the equipment or real estate purchased.
+Equipment and commercial real estate loans are usually backed by the equipment or real estate purchased.

 Your lender may allow you to choose your collateral.
 You can use any business asset to back the loan — some will even let you use personal assets.
 It could be a vehicle, property, equipment, cash or investments.

 It’s not always needed, but sometimes you may want to get the collateral appraised.
 If you are in the midst of a business merger, acquisition or bankruptcy, the value of the collateral you use may be debatable.
 An appraisal can help you get an accurate value for your collateral.
 In addition, certain SBA loans have specific appraisal requirements.
 You can talk to your lender to find out more about these.